Starlii10/vivia/README.md

 Add your user ID to `permissions.json` to allow you to run every command.
 Then invite the bot to a testing server.

+Finally, run the bot manually or as a Docker container.

+### Docker (recommended)

+Run `docker compose up --build` to run the bot as a Docker container.
+To stop it, run `docker compose down`.

+### Manual

-Finally, run `pip install -r requirements.txt` in the root to install dependencies.
+Run `pip install -r requirements.txt` in the root to install dependencies.
 After that, run  `python bot.py` to start up the bot.
-Then you'll be ready to start using Vivia!